Get all the latest data for Stellenbosch

 What property type will give the best return in Stellenbosch over 5 years as of 2026?

-As of January 2026, well-located one-bedroom and two-bedroom apartments in secure, walkable pockets near the university are expected to give the best total return in Stellenbosch over the next five years.
+As of 2026, small apartments near Stellenbosch University are expected to give the best total return over 5 years in Stellenbosch.

 How will new infrastructure projects affect property prices in Stellenbosch over 5 years?